Nitza Ben-Dov: Research

-Her book, War Life: On the Army, Revenge, Grief and the Consciousness of War in Israeli fiction (2016) was published by Schocken.
+War Lives: On the Army, Revenge, Grief and the Consciousness of War in Israeli fiction (2016) was published by Schocken.
 The book deals with the consciousness of war, the experiences of the army, the urge to take revenge, the place of the individual within a group, the occupier-occupier relationship and dealing with loss and bereavement as reflected in selected works in Israeli fiction, from the First World War to the eve of the Second Lebanon War.
 Each chapter focuses on a different issue in the existence of Jewish and Israeli living in the shadow of wars.

+Where the Heart is Drawn (Schocken, 2022) is divided into nine chapters, each contains one or several sections that deal with works of a writer or literary critic: Shmuel Yosef Agnon, Yehuda Amichai, A.B.
+Yehoshua, Zeruya Shalev, Amos Oz, Haim Be'er, Dan Miron, Shmuel Avneri, Eliyahu Maidanik and Robert Alter.